nmacedo/MSV/Systems/CD2DBS_keys/README.md

 #### Overview
 Every persistent Class on the UML class diagram is matched to a Table in the relational database scheme, with a Column for every Attribute, including those inherited from super-classes.
 Associations between classes are mapped to foreign keys.

+The Alloy models demonstrate a solver-based apprach to bidirectional transformations.

 #### Meta-models
 | [UML.ecore](Resources/UML.ecore) for UML class diagrams | [RDBMS.ecore](Resources/RDBMS.ecore) for relational database schemes |
 | --- | --- |